 "Eye of the Serpent" is actually a somewhat unusual one-on-one adventure, for a few different reasons.
 First, it includes three more party members who are run as NPCs - which means that the adventure can be run for multiple players if desired.
 Second, it can be run for either for either druids, rangers, or monks (thanks to a very clever wilderness system), whereas all the other one-on-one adventures require a single specific class.

 UK5, though, does something quite different: It lays out its wilderness as a route-based flowchart, showing different ways to get from one encounter to another.
 (Cleverly, different routes are available for different classes, so that each of the three possible classes gets to meet up with some class-appropriate encounters.)
-The result is a lot more open than a railroaded wilderness, yet more constrained than a hex crawl.
+The result is a lot more open than a railroaded wilderness (like N2), yet more constrained than a hex crawl (like X1).
 It's a beautiful compromise that surprisingly wasn't used more.

 It should be noted that "Eye of the Serpent" does also include a hex map, to back up the route chart.
 Apparently the designers just couldn't get away from some things.